carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 <img src="../fig/regression/assumptions/normal_resids_fullTest.png"  align="center" width="50%" height="50%">

 ### 6. Independent errors test
 **Independent errors assumption**: In the context of linear regression, the independent errors assumption states that the errors (also called residuals) in the model are not correlated with each other.
-In other words, the residual for one observation should not provide any information or pattern that can help predict the residual for another observation.
-This assumption is crucial because if errors are correlated, it can lead to biased and inefficient estimates of the regression coefficients, affecting the validity of the statistical inference and prediction.
+The assumption of independent errors implies that, on average, the errors are balanced around zero, meaning that the model is equally likely to overestimate as it is to underestimate the true values of the dependent variable.

+The importance of this assumption lies in its role in ensuring that the estimated coefficients obtained from the regression analysis are unbiased.
+When the errors have a mean of zero and are independent, the regression coefficients are estimated in such a way that they minimize the sum of squared errors between the observed data and the model's predictions.
+This property ensures that the estimates of the coefficients are not systematically biased in one direction, and they tend to converge to the true population parameters as the sample size increases.

 Mathematically, for a linear regression model, the independent errors assumption can be written as: